By Ashwina Garg Oct. 28, 2018

 To sindoor or not to sindoor, is just one of the big questions in the lives of married women today.
 It has been vilified as a sign of patriarchy.
 We rarely have such intense feelings about toe rings and mangalsutras.

-oor Anushka Sharma.
-When she OD’d on sindoor at her wedding reception, she had no idea that instead of receiving praise for her traditional Sabyasachi-curated wedding look she would be inviting the wrath of the anti-sindoor feminist brigade.
-Many women had their khadi kurtas and leather hot pants in a twist because apparently wearing sindoor is a regressive practice that is imposed on women to ensure male longevity and female fertility, and add a dramatic flourish to Sanjay Leela Bhansali movies.
+When Anushka Sharma OD’d on sindoor at her wedding reception two years ago, she had no idea that instead of receiving praise for her traditional Sabyasachi-curated wedding look she would be inviting the wrath of the anti-sindoor “feminist” brigade.
+For Karva Chauth, year after year, she and other actresses (even our Americanised Priyanka Chopra) continue using copious amounts of sindoor.
+But many have their khadi kurtas and leather hot pants in a twist because apparently wearing sindoor is a regressive practice that is imposed on women to ensure male longevity and female fertility, and add a dramatic flourish to Sanjay Leela Bhansali movies.

 I must confess that when I got married, the first to disappear was the sindoor (serious itching) followed by the mangalsutra (faulty hook).
 I still hold on to my toe rings because they make my feet look pretty, and I suspect this is partially the reason that women have stopped sporting sindoor.